Brunno-DaSilva/api-registration-auth0-azure-func-sql/README.md

 <br/>

 - Notice that this cURL command is composed of the `client_id`, `client_secret`, and `audience`; they are derived from an active application inside of `Auth0>Applications`.
-  - `client_id`: Refers to the Machine To Machine Client ID
+  - `client_id`: Refers to the Machine-to-Machine Client ID
-  - `client_secret`: Refers to the Machine To Machine Client Secret
+  - `client_secret`: Refers to the Machine-to-Machine Client Secret
   - `audience`: Refers to the API Identifier for the authorized API.
     - This value can be found under `Applications/YourTargetApplication/APIs`

 <div style="border-left: 2px solid #5bc0de; background:#e3edf2; padding: 0.8rem;" >
 <span >
-💡 <b>Attention</b>: Please, ensure that those values are replaced to target your API information.
+💡 <b>Attention</b>: Please, ensure that those values are replaced with your API information.
 </span>

 <br />